ppy/osu-wiki/wiki/People/Nomination_Assessment_Team/Evaluations/en.md

 After three NAT members have submitted their evaluations, the evaluation will be moved to the group phase.
 During the group phase, NAT members will discuss their evaluations with each other, come to a consensus, and write evaluation feedback.
 The results and feedback will vary depending on the BN.
 If it is found that a BN is not performing up to standard, they may either be given a warning or be removed depending on the severity of the issue.

 Once the feedback is written and reviewed, it will be sent and accompany any [user group](/wiki/People/User_group) changes needed.
-The feedback will be delivered by the [Nomination Assessment Team bot](https://osu.ppy.sh/users/6616586) as an [announcement message](/wiki/Announcement_messages).
+The feedback will be delivered by the ::Nomination Assessment Team bot::{ user-id=6616586 } as an [announcement message](/wiki/Announcement_messages).

 Warnings due to subpar performance as a full Beatmap Nominator are effective for roughly one year.
 If a BN has reoccurring issues down the line after being warned recently, they may be removed from the Beatmap Nominators on future evaluations.